Etersoft/libnatspec/README.md

 Installation
 ------------

-Installation instructions are placed in the INSTALL file.
+Installation instructions can be found in the INSTALL file.
-For RPM-based systems you can use libnatspec.spec as a reference.
+For RPM-based systems, you can use `libnatspec.spec` as an example.

 More Information
 ----------------